 Advice - Design

-This in turn means that designers increasingly have to acquire training skills, not least so that they can explain to the Obits editor why it's no longer good enough to mark headings in bold, and why they have to use a named style instead.
+This in turn means that designers working on re-designs increasingly have to acquire training skills, not least so that they can explain to the Obits editor why it's no longer good enough to mark headings in bold, and why they have to use a named style instead.

 And if this training is to be as painless as possible for all, the designer needs the skills that computer analysts call "requirements analysis" - for example interviewing editors and sub-editors at the very start of the job to find out how they work and what those style tags should be called - using the user-focused